Pager: Decline

 By early 2002, pager usage was rapidly declining in places like North America due to the proliferation of cellular telephones.

 The U.S. paging industry generated $2.1 billion in revenue in 2008, down from $6.2 billion in 2003.
 In Canada, 161,500 Canadians paid $18.5 million for pager service in 2013.
 Telus Communications, one of the three major mobile carriers, announced the end to its Canadian pager service as of 31 March 2015, but rivals Bell, Rogers and PageNet intend to continue service.

 In 2017 the UK National Health Service was thought to have been using over 10% of the remaining pagers in the world (130,000), with an annual cost of £6.6 million.
 Matt Hancock, (then) Secretary of State for Health and Social Care, announced in February 2019 that the 130,000 pagers still in use were to be phased out.
 NHSX announced plans in May 2020 to replace pagers and bleepers with "more modern communication tools," accelerated by the pressure placed on the service by the COVID-19 pandemic in England.
 In August 2020, a new procurement framework for clinical communications was launched which was intended to phase out pagers by the end of 2021, replacing them with "dedicated clinical-facing communication and tasks management tools" from 25 approved suppliers.
+In 2026 it was reported that NHS Blood and Transplant and other trusts were still using pagers, and there had been data security breaches.

 In Japan, more than ten million pagers were active in 1996.
 On 1 October 2019, Japan's last paging service provider shut down radio signals and terminated its service.

-In Russia, the last paging provider was closed in November 2021.
+In Russia, the last paging provider closed in November 2021.